quixio/quix-streams/examples/custom_websocket_source/README.md

 Streaming DataFrame will connect to this topic and process the data.

-To find more info about Sources, please see the docs page [TODO: ADD THE PAGE URL]
+To find more info about Sources, please see [the Sources docs](https://quix.io/docs/quix-streams/connectors/sources/index.html).

 ## How to run